 On April 20, 2012, Khan announced that it filed an appeal with the Court of Appeal of Ontario in relation to the March 9, 2012 decision of the Ontario Superior Court of Justice.
 As set out in its Notice of Appeal, Khan seeks to, among other things, restore a prior order of the Superior Court of Justice that validated service of the Statement of Claim on ARMZ.
-The Court of Appeal hard the appeal on September 11, 2012.
-The court's decision remains outstanding.
+The Court of Appeal heard the appeal on September 11, 2012.